magicarrow73/262-final-project/README.md

 ## Engineering Notebook

-For a detailed account of our design decisions, experiments, and progress, please refer to our [Engineering Notebook](https://docs.google.com/document/d/1esiCXiTv-_OiAmb66p9OGL7wYtLlkvueDtkRiMJyd2w/edit?usp=sharing).
+For more detail, please refer to our [Engineering Notebook](https://docs.google.com/document/d/1esiCXiTv-_OiAmb66p9OGL7wYtLlkvueDtkRiMJyd2w/edit?usp=sharing).

 ---

-If you encounter any issues, please refer to the engineering notebook for further context.
+Thanks for reading, and if you encounter any issues, please refer to the engineering notebook for further context.